nooraftab/20Questions/README.md

 ## Instructions

 ### Restricted

-Download `GuessingGame.jar` and `question_tree.xml` and use the terminal to navigate to the folder containing it.
-Type and run `java -jar GuessingGame.jar question_tree.xml` in your terminal!
+1) Download `GuessingGame.jar` and `question_tree.xml`
+2) Use terminal to navigate to the folder containing it
+3) Type and run `java -jar GuessingGame.jar question_tree.xml` in your terminal!

 Choose one of the word options given in the pop up screen and answer the yes/no questions given until the program (hopefully) guesses it!

 ### Unrestricted

-Download `UnrestrictedGuessGame.jar` and `question_tree.xml` and use the terminal to navigate to the folder containing it.
-Type and run `java -jar UnrestrictedGuessingGame.jar question_tree.xml` in your terminal!
+1) Download `UnrestrictedGuessGame.jar` and `question_tree.xml`
+2) Use terminal to navigate to the folder containing it
+3) Type and run `java -jar UnrestrictedGuessingGame.jar question_tree.xml` in your terminal!

 You have the option to think of an astronomy or physics related term or to just pick one from the given list!
 Answer the yes/no questions as accurately as you can!
 At the end, the program will ask if the guessed answer is the answer you were thinking of!